animesharyan07/Assesment2/README.md

-# 📊 Assessment – ETRM Data Analysis with Pandas & Visualization
+# ETRM Data Analysis with Pandas & Visualization

-## 🎯 Objective
+##  Objective
 To practice **data ingestion, transformation, and visualization** using **Pandas** and Python plotting libraries (**Matplotlib / Seaborn / Plotly**).

 This project demonstrates how to handle multi-format synthetic **ETRM trade data**, clean & transform it, perform exploratory data analysis (EDA), and generate insights through visualizations.

 ---

-## 📂 Dataset Description
+##  Dataset Description
 You are provided with synthetic trade data in **six formats**:
 - CSV (`etrm_trades.csv`)
 - JSON (`etrm_trades.json`)